 Beyond all the accessories of kitchen-proofing, though, there are a few changes that just have to do with your habits.
-It’s probably a good idea to go without tablecloths or placemats for a few years, for example, because anything on top of them can get pulled down right on top of Baby if she reaches out and grabs for them.
+It’s probably a good idea to go without tablecloths or placemats for a few years, for example, because anything on top of them can get pulled down right on top of Baby if they reach out and grabs for them.
 When you’re cooking, using the back burners of the stovetops whenever you can manage to is a good precaution for avoiding burns.
 And when you do use the front burners of the stove, it helps to turn the handles of the pans around so they’re facing in towards the back of the stove, instead of hanging out over the edge and looking temptingly grabbable.

 The placement of Baby’s high chair is also something to keep in mind – if it’s near enough to the table or counters, it carries the danger that Baby could reach or kick out and topple it over.
 Other than that, as long as the high chair has a harness, and Baby is always strapped into it, the high chair is one of the safest places for Baby to be in the kitchen when you need to be there.

-If she isn’t up for many non-meal-time high chair hang-outs, and you think you’ll be distracted enough in the kitchen not to be able to keep a close eye on her, setting up a play pen or pack ‘n play in the kitchen can keep her out of sticky situations, as can a baby gate keeping her in another, safer room until you’re done in the kitchen.
+If they isn’t up for many non-meal-time high chair hang-outs, and you think you’ll be distracted enough in the kitchen not to be able to keep a close eye on them, setting up a play pen or pack ‘n play in the kitchen can keep them out of sticky situations, as can a baby gate keeping them in another, safer room until you’re done in the kitchen.